Dhiggins94/Comicpedia/README.md

 - Build website using html, css, javascript
 - make an heaader,footer, and about us
 - make the about us page show an alert on the screen to giving information about the site.
-- have 3 functional buttons render data from the api
+- have  functional buttons render data from the api
-- have each button that reperesents hero, villians and netural bring random characters from each alignment
+- have each button that reperesents heroes and villians bring random characters from each alignment
 - show a image, and information about each character when one of the button is selected

 #### PostMVP

 - use another api that allow me to bring videos of those characters that was seletced with them
+- add another button for netural alignment

 ## Project Schedule